marionlamoureux/cml-2023/README.md

 There are 2 other ways of running the model training process

-***1. Jobs***
+#### 1. Jobs

 The **[Jobs](https://docs.cloudera.com/machine-learning/cloud/jobs-pipelines/topics/ml-creating-a-job.html)**
-feature allows for adhoc, recurring and depend jobs to run specific scripts.
+feature allows for adhoc, recurring and dependent jobs to run specific scripts.
 To run this model training process as a job, create a new job by going to the Project window and clicking _Jobs > New Job_ and entering the following settings:
 * **Name** : Train Mdoel